 A few words about me

 Growing up, I wanted to be either an illustrator for Disney (or Pixar right after I saw Toy Story), or a teacher.
-I’ve always liked to create things and communicate with people.
-And when I think about it, my job is a sort of combination of both, which must be why I like it so much.
+I’ve always liked creating things and communicating with people.
+And when I think about it, my job is a sort of combination of both.

 If I’m not working, you’ll find me hiking with my dog, playing board games with my friends, or watching science-fiction movies.

 My professional background

-Over the past three years, I’ve worked as an Instructional Designer and a Multimedia Learning Designer for both public and private organizations, as a freelancer and as an employee.
+Over the past four years, I’ve worked as a Learning Experience Designer and a Multimedia Learning Designer for both public and private organizations, as a freelancer and as an employee.
 I’ve worked with several teams, as a leader or as a member, and I helped deliver educational solutions for thousands of learners worldwide.

 I’ve worked on various projects including educational websites, elearning courses made with authoring tools, animated videos, Serious Games, blended courses, or even instructor-led trainings.
-I learned how to run a project from start to finish, and how to use awesome tools such as Adobe Captivate, Camtasia, or my personal favorite: Adobe Character Animator.
+I learned how to run a project from start to finish, and how to use awesome tools such as Adobe XD, Captivate, Storyline, or my personal favorite: Adobe Character Animator.